Bioconductor/bioconductor-training/README.md

 ## Contact

-If you are interested in this project, please contact the group via the google group or individual members on slack or by email.
+If you are interested in this project and want to get in touch or participate, please contact the group via the google group or individual members on slack or by email.